India's First Credit Card Application with a CIBIL Advantage.

-Credit limit is a point up to which you can shop via card.
+A credit limit is a point up to which you can shop via a card.
 Credit card issuers check your income, repayment potential and credit score before deciding the limit.

 You can get the limit raised by giving a call to the customer care centre or place a request at the nearest branch of the concerned lender.
-After checking your repayment track to be smooth for at least 6 months to a year, the lender can raise your limit.
+After finding your repayment track to be smooth for at least 6 months to a year, the lender can raise the limit.